victormarinfelip/eth-auction/README.md

 >
 > 1

-7200 is two times 3600, so this should be very close to 2.
-Solidity just removes decimals when dealing with them.
-This has to be taken into account.
+7200 is two times 3600, so 7199/3600 should be very close to 2 (actually 1.999...) .
+Solidity just removes
+decimals when dealing with them, so that 1.999 becomes 1.
+This has to be taken into account some times.
 In this project, if the auction prices were expected to be a very small number of wei (say less than 1000) then this effect would be important enough to justify a redesign so prices get properly rounded.